Tuition and Instructional Fees

 - In the annual Comprehensive Budget Plan presented for approval to the Board, a description of the following is included:

-- efforts and accomplishments in containing and reducing costs and re-allocating resources in ways that do not impair quality, create increased risk to the mission, or defer reasonable expenditures.
+- efforts and accomplishments in containing and reducing costs and re-allocating resources in ways that do not impair quality, create increased risk to the mission, or defer reasonable expenditures; and

-- The proposal to the Board for changes in tuition will contain the following information, to the extent it is available through reasonable efforts:
+- The proposal to the Board for changes in tuition will contain the following information, if available:

 - the level of tuition and tuition increases anticipated at other universities in the region and nationally;